Join me!

 How to Repel Mosquitoes Without a Fire

-Even if you don’t have a firepit, then you can still create bug-repelling smoke.
+You can still create bug-repelling smoke even if you don’t have a firepit.
 Making your own citronella candles is easy and inexpensive if you use recycled materials.
 See how to make these Citronella Candles or these Terracotta Pot Citronella Candles to have throughout your garden.

 DIY Citronella candle as a way to get rid of bugs naturally

-For an extra line of defense, don’t forget to spritz on this all-natural bug repellent that really works (and I would know, because even though I don’t love mosquitoes – they LOVE me)!
+For an extra line of defence, don’t forget to spritz on this all-natural bug repellent that really works (and I would know because even though I don’t love mosquitoes, they LOVE me)!

 I’ve also been dabbling and planting a few mosquito-repelling container gardens to have around the areas I tend to frequently be in and I have to say, they have been helping tremendously.

-Between burning herb bundles, using my DIY bug spray, and DIY candles, you can finally (and safely) say “buzz off!” to pesky mosquitoes and get back to enjoying your evening outside.
+Between burning herb bundles and using these other DIY methods, you can finally (and safely) say “buzz off!” to pesky mosquitoes and get back to enjoying your evening outside.

 Comments